Get to know the finalists for the Port of Olympia’s executive director position

 After his time in Europe, Hemstad worked as the city manager for Maple Valley for five years before working in the non-profit sector as the president of World Trade Center Tacoma for six years.
 He was also a senior adviser for the state treasurer for nearly two years.

-Summarizing his career, he said, “[I] used to work internationally, used to bring it in investment, used to building trade… I very briefly on public policy, working public policy to local state, national, and international levels and with a special emphasis and economic development.”
+Summarizing his career, he said, “[I] used to work internationally, used to bring it in investment, used to building trade… I [worked] very briefly on public policy, working public policy to local state, national, and international levels and with a special emphasis and economic development.”

 Hemstad specialized in Asian studies for his education, explaining that this was relevant as the port’s exports go to Asia.
 He completed a bachelor’s degree in Asian Studies at the University of Puget Sound before taking a master’s degree in East Asian studies at the University of London and a master’s degree in business administration from the University of Chicago.